-Dr. Frank Pickard lives in Tucson, Arizona with his beautiful wife, Lynn.
-To date, he has published seven novels and a textbook on Theatre Arts.
+Dr. Frank Pickard divides most of his time between Tucson, Arizona, and Bethany Beach, Delaware.
+To date, he has published nine novels and a textbook.
 In the American Nomad series, Frank enthralled readers with the story of an American family finding their way through adversity and loss with humor, strength, and love.
-The Brooklyn Bishop Series tells the powerfully provocative tale of mystery, intrigue, and power that will keep the pages turning well into the night.
-Frank is currently working on another work of fiction titled, Omega Sisters, a thought provoking story of five elderly women who return to college.
-Future publications include The Surrogate and a second horror novel titled Veritas.
+The Brooklyn Bishop series tells the powerfully provocative tale of mystery, intrigue, and power that will keep the pages turning well into the night.
+Frank's latest novel is PRINCIPAL KEEPER: A Haunting Love Story.
+He's currently working on another work of fiction titled, Omega Sisters, a thought provoking story of five elderly women who return to college.
+Future publications also include The Surrogate.

 Frank received his MFA and PhD from the University of Arizona.
 He worked in higher education for nearly forty years.
 Frank's novels range from romance, to complex human interest, to crime and mystery, to the realm of the paranormal.
-Frank is an avid journalist and is known to frequent his favorite university hangouts where he enjoys meeting with students, family and friends over a pint.
-Although Frank's home is in the desert, he feels most at ease when he occasionally visits the beautiful state of Hawaii where he grew up with his brother, Charlie.
+Frank is an avid journalist and blogger.
+He loves to spend time by the ocean.
+His homes are in the desert southwest and on the Delaware shore.
+Occasionally he visits the beautiful state of Hawaii where he grew up with his brother, Charlie

-Occasionally, he likes to travel to the East Coast where he visits with friends, drops into favorite restaurants and bars, and engages in other activities like kayaking and hiking.
+While on the east coast, Frank visits with friends, drops into favorite restaurants and bars, and engages in sports like kayaking and hiking.
 Old Town Alexandria is a favorite haunt for restaurants, shops and galleries.
 This picture was taken at a lovely restaurant called VIRTUE.
-If you're ever there, walking down King Street, drop into Murphy's for a pint, or into Black Wall Hitch on the pier for great seafood.
+If you're ever there, walk down King Street, drop into Murphy's for a pint, or into Black Wall Hitch on the pier for great seafood.
 Visit Val Proudkii's gallery in the Torpedo Factory next door.
 And, if you feel really adventurous, then visit the Key Bridge boathouse on the DC shore and rent a kayak or SUP board for the day.